Unlock your phone faster with this easy hack

 If you're up to here with trying to unlock your phone so many times that you have to revert to a password or passcode, stop.
 Take a deep breath.
 And try this dead-simple solution that really works.

-That's because when you register your fingertip in the phone settings, it isn't always clear which parts of your print the software has captured.
+The reason multiple scans of the same finger works is because when you register your fingertip the first time around, it isn't always clear which parts of your print the software has captured.
 A nominally helpful animation will urge you to lift your finger to capture more area, but that doesn't necessarily reflect the data your phone's actually storing.

 By laying down the same fingerprint more than once, you're doubling or tripling the chances that your phone will capture enough data.